rosscg/crisis-data/README.md

 Streams currently need at least 3 tokens added (one for each stream).

 Notes:
-If Redis is running from previous launch (i.e. returns 'bind: Address already in use'):
+If Redis is running from previous launch (i.e. returns 'bind: Address already in use') find the port number (second column) and kill:
 > ```
 > $ ps aux | grep redis
 > $ kill -9 [PORT NUMBER]